apache/arrow/docs/source/developers/guide/step_by_step/arrow_codebase.rst

       **Adding a fix in Python**

-      If you are doing a correction of an existing function, the easiest way is to run Python interactively or run Jupyter Notebook and research
+      If you are updating an existing function, the easiest way is to run Python interactively or run Jupyter Notebook and research
       the issue until you understand what needs to be done.